Shippable/docs/sources/deploy/vm-basic.md

 2. Set the friendly name of the integration as `vm_nodes_int`.
 If you change the name, please change it also in the yml below.

-3. Add the following yml block to your [shippable.resources.yml](/platform/tutorial/workflow/shippable-resources-yml/) file.
+3. Add the following yml block to the `resources` section of your [shippable.yml](/platform/tutorial/workflow/shippable-yml/) file.

 ```
 resources: